junxit/us-congress-code/title-10/chapter-21/sec-430c.md

 section: 430c
 ---

 # § 430c.
-Senior intelligence oversight official
+Senior intelligence oversight official 11 So in original.
+Appears in text capitalized as “Senior Intelligence Oversight Official”

 - **(a)** *Establishment.—* The Secretary of Defense, or a designee of the Secretary determined by regulations prescribed by the Secretary, shall designate a civilian employee of the Department of Defense in the Senior Executive Service to serve as the Senior Intelligence Oversight Official.
 - **(b)** *Responsibilities.—* The Senior Intelligence Oversight Official shall conduct independent oversight of all intelligence, counterintelligence, and intelligence-related activities of the Department of Defense and shall have such other related responsibilities as may be determined by the Secretary.